Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Introduction

 \section{Introduction}

-Learning with graph data, such as social networks, biological networks, has drawn continuous attention recently.
-Moreover, graph neural network (GNN) has become the mainstream methodology for representation learning on graphs.
+Learning with graph data, such as social networks, biological networks, financial networks, has drawn continuous attention recently.
+Graph neural network (GNN) has become the mainstream methodology for representation learning on graphs.
 GNN was first introduced in~\cite{scarselli2008graph}, which extended conventional neural network to process graph data.
-Then, various GNN methods have been proposed and achieved state-of-the-art performance in many graph-related tasks such as node classification~\cite{kipf2017semi,velivckovic2018graph,xu2019powerful}, graph classification~\cite{hamilton2017inductive,gilmer2017neural}, link prediction~\cite{zhang2018link}, etc.
+Then, various GNN methods have been proposed and achieved state-of-the-art performance in many graph-related tasks such as node classification~\cite{kipf2017semi,velivckovic2018graph,xu2019powerful}, graph classification~\cite{hamilton2017inductive,gilmer2017neural}, and link prediction~\cite{zhang2018link}.
+However, recent works~\cite{dai2018adversarial,zugner2018adversarial,wu2019adversarial,zugner2019adversarial,wang2019attacking,xu2019topology,sun2020adversarial,ma2020towards,fan2021reinforcement,mu2021hard,wang2022bandits,wang2023turning} show that GNNs are vulnerable to graph evasion attacks---Given a target node and a trained GNN model, an attacker slightly perturbing the graph structure\footnote{An attacker can also perturb node features to perform the attack.
+However, structure perturbation is shown to be much more effective than node feature perturbation~\cite{zugner2018adversarial}.} (e.g., add new edges to or delete existing edges from the graph) can make the GNN model misclassify the target node.
+Existing attacks to GNNs can be roughly classified as \emph{optimization-based} attacks~\cite{zugner2018adversarial,xu2019topology,wu2019adversarial,wang2022bandits} and \emph{reinforcement learning (RL)}-based attacks~\cite{dai2018adversarial,sun2020adversarial,fan2021reinforcement}.